Career Definition of a Recycling Coordinator

 |Median Salary (2019)*||$55,060 (first-Line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors)|

 |Job Outlook (2018-2028)*||5% (first-Line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors)|

 Required Education, Training and Certification

-It is possible for recycling coordinators to learn the skills needed for their career through on-the-job training; O*NET OnLine reports that 47% of recycling coordinators have a high school diploma or GED, while an additional 23% have an associate's degree.
+It is possible for recycling coordinators to learn the skills needed for their career through on-the-job training; O*NET OnLine reports that 62% of recycling coordinators have a high school diploma or GED, while an additional 15% have a bachelor's degree.
 A bachelor's degree in environmental resource management may be an advantage to those pursuing a career in this field and some states offer recycling certification programs such as the Professional Recyclers of Pennsylvania (PROP) certification available through Penn State.
 These programs can prepare graduates to oversee recycling programs.
 Although it isn't required, those interested in becoming recycling coordinators may benefit from taking leadership training or courses in management to gain practical experience.

 Recycling coordinators spend time interacting with clients and potential clients when they schedule transportation of materials, accept materials being dropped off or consult with clients about their long-term recycling needs.
 This means that they need to have strong customer service skills and good communication skills.
 They also need communication skills to provide effective direction to their staff team.
 Since they are responsible for overseeing staff and volunteers and may provide training for their staff teams they need to be capable of teaching others and have effective leadership skills.
 Recycling coordinators will use computers to do things such as tracking inventories or updating staff records so recycling coordinators also need computer skills.